Subfallacy: Ambiguous Middle

 The humanity of the patient's appendix is medically undeniable.

-Equivocation is the type of ambiguity which occurs when a single word or phrase is ambiguous, and this ambiguity is not grammatical but lexical.
-So, when a phrase equivocates, it is not due to grammar, but to the phrase as a whole having two distinct meanings.
+Equivocation is a type of ambiguity in which a single word or phrase is ambiguous, which contrasts with amphiboly2, which is grammatical ambiguity.
+So, when a word or phrase equivocates, it is not due to grammar, but to the phrase as a whole having two distinct meanings.
+Take, for instance, the equivocal word "bank", which has two unrelated meanings:

 All banks are beside rivers.

-This argument equivocates on the word "humanity""the condition of being human"which means "of, or characteristic of mankind" (The Random House College Dictionary, Revised Edition, 1975).
+This argument equivocates on the word "humanity""the condition of being human"which means "of, or characteristic of mankind"3.
 The two relevant meanings here are:

 Applying this to Alvaré's argument, it is true that the "humanity" of an embryo or fetus is medically undeniable, in the second sense of "human"that is, it is a "human embryo or fetus".
 It is, however, an equivocation on "human" to conclude, as Alvaré did, that it "has a right not to be killed".
 Parts of the human body are "human" in this sense, but it is only a whole human being who has a right to life.